 Let us take all of this apart for a moment.
 Looking at the scheme, we can see there are two reagents (the ferrocene derivative and the alkyne), a precatalyst (the Co complex) two additives (the silver salt and the pivalic acid) and the solvent, in this case 1,2-Dichloroethane.
 We also have process parameters such as temperature (100 °C) and time (1.5 h), and we measured one response (yield, 84 %).

 A lot to look at, right?
 Where do these conditions even come from?
 Well, usually we look at the literature to find similar reactions which have already been done by others, and we gradually deviate from them to see if we can find something new.
-For example, a search for the CAS number of the Cobalt complex from scheme x (35886-64-7, conducted on 2020-01-15) yields 194 results.
+For example, a search for the CAS number of the Cobalt complex from the above scheme (35886-64-7, conducted on 2020-01-15) yields 194 results.
 So, strictly speaking, we have to look through 194 papers or reviews to have a comprehensive overview of our field.
 And this is still very few compared to other, more popular fields.
 Scrolling through just a few of the 194 papers, we quickly end up with something like this in our heads:

 Confusing, don’t you think?
 How does one continue from here?
 Of course, you can take some inspiration from the literature and just start with something.
 If you are anything like me however, you will quickly get overwhelmed by the sheer amount of possibilities.
 How in the world does one prioritize here?
 Also, setting up these reactions is not trivial.
 If you are quick, you can conduct about one or two of those reactions per day, including workup.
 However this leaves you absolutely no time to do anything else, since you will be running around in the lab all day, weighing and pipetting reagents, standing next to your column while you watch the solvent drip into the test tube (and life out of you), waiting… so much for creative time and concentrated literature research. hat now?